Lawyers Providing Skilled, Strategic Defense Against DUI/DWI Charges

 Drivers are not permitted to drive while their license is suspended or revoked.
 However, in some circumstances, drivers may be able to apply for a conditional license.
 This gives drivers temporary (or “conditional”) driving privileges under certain circumstances.
 This option is most often available to first-time offenders who agree to attend the Impaired Driver Program (IDD).

-Additional Consequences of DWI, DWAI & Other Impaired Driving Crimes
+Additional Consequences Of DWI, DWAI And Other Impaired Driving Crimes

 in 2012, New York’s Department of Motor Vehicles enacted new regulations for multiple alcohol/drugged-driving convictions.
 Someone with three or four convictions can, under certain circumstances, be permanently denied a driver’s license.